 An Ecotopian Lexicon is edited by Matthew Schneider-Mayerson and Brent Ryan Bellamy, with a foreword by Kim Stanley Robinson.

 It is available for purchase from the University of Minnesota Press as well as Amazon and other booksellers.
-All proceeds go toward a fund to support creative political and cultural interventions focused on climate justice.
+All proceeds go toward a fund to support political and cultural interventions focused on climate justice.

 This website contains information about the book, the artwork, and the editors and contributors.
 You can also read reviews, check out and order merchandise, and see our teaching guide for suggestions for incorporating the book into your classroom.